tkne/debian-sources/README.md

 </br>

-Upgrade from the new list:
+Upgrade the installed packages on your system:
 ```bash
 apt upgrade
 ```